These are the nine best fish and chip shops in Whitby, according to customers on TripAdvisor

-Whitby is no exception – especially after people have worked up an ap walking up the 199 steps to the Abbey.
+Whitby is no exception – especially after people have worked up an appetite walking up the 199 steps to the Abbey.

 Here are nine of the best rated fish and chip shops in Whitby, according to TripAdvisor.